M-casado/fega-metadata-schema/README.md

 }
 ```

-Then validate that wrapper document (assuming you have a Biovalidator instance running):
+Then validate that wrapper document with a running Biovalidator instance:

 ```bash
 python scripts/py/validate_metadata.py <path/to/document.json>